Dyalog/ride/docs/protocol.md

 These two perform essentially the same task except that `AppendSessionOutput` doesn't have trailing `"\n"`-s at the end of each element of `result`.

+:red_circle: Sometimes the interpreter returns `"result"` as a string, other times as an array of strings.

 The interpreter informs RIDE about changes in its ability to accept user input with
 <a name=SetPromptType></a>
 ```json